jaminyah/LinodeHugoNginx/Host a Static Website with Hugo and NGINX.md

 ## The Production Enviroment: Case 1

-Here two approaches to presenting the contents of the static site so that it is accessible with a web browser is presented.
-The first and most efficient approach is serving the files generated by the Hugo static site generator with Nginx.
 The second approach is serving the static site by running the Hugo server component as a web server in production and configuring Nginx as a reverse proxy.
 Let's start by installing Nginx on the production server.

 ### Installing Nginx